AVA Wines of Sonoma County: Petaluma Gap Wine Region

 Cline Family Cellars

 The Gap is cool.
-While it’s often wise to bring a sweater to a barbecue in Sonoma County in July, because temperatures drop later in the evening when ocean breezes and fog roll in, the Gap is the part of the county that chills first – maybe even before the briquettes are hot enough for grilling.
+While it’s often wise to bring a sweater to a barbecue in Sonoma County in July because temperatures drop later in the evening when ocean breezes and fog roll in, the Gap is the part of the county that chills first – maybe even before the briquettes are hot enough for grilling.

-Top Grapes in Petaluma Gap
+Top Grapes & Wine Varietals in Petaluma Gap

 Sojourn Cellars

-Chardonnay comes in a distant second at 13 percent, but is one to watch, as this white Burgundian grape from cooler growing regions often holds its own when fermented in oak barrels and comes out still shining and bright.
+Chardonnay comes in a distant second at 13 % but is one to watch, as this white Burgundian grape from cooler growing regions often holds its own when fermented in oak barrels and comes out still shining and bright.

-Yet some wines made with Petaluma Gap Pinot Noir and Chardonnay may not even be labeled as either, because they are sparkling wines.
+Yet some wines made with Petaluma Gap Pinot Noir and Chardonnay may not even be labeled as either because they are sparkling wines.
 The high acids and low sugars are ideal ingredients for California producers of traditionally made, or méthode champenoise, sparkling wine.

 Less than one percent of Petaluma Gap vineyard acreage is planted to other grape varieties.